 Don’t leave Chicago without embarking on the architectural river tour.
 The city definitely has an impressive collection of awe-inspiring buildings, some dating back to hundreds of years.

-Check my Chicago guide for massive list of things to do around the city.
+Check out my guide to Chicago with a massive list of things to do around the city.

 5. Cape Charles, Virginia